howeguo/Token-BulkSender/FAQ.md

 You must make sure you have install MetaMask(https://metamask.io) and unlock the right account.

 ## What's the max address number of one transaction?
-The default number is 130, the max number is 200.
+The default number is 200, the max number is 245.
 This depends on the gas limit of Ethereum.
 If it is too large, the transaction may fail.
-130 is the number we have tested with a high success rate.
+200 is the number we have tested with a high success rate.
+If you still often fail, try to reduce this number.

 ## What's the tx fee of one transaction?
 The default tx fee is 0.01ETH, But we have VIP membership, you just need to pay 1 ETH to be a VIP, the tx fee will be zero forever for your account.